It's not Women's Reservation Bill but a bill to befool women: AAP leader Atishi | Politics

 - India

-The government on Tuesday introduced a constitutional amendment bill to reserve one-third of seats in the Lok Sabha and state assemblies for women, reviving a bill pending for 27 years for want of consensus among parties.
+The government on Tuesday introduced a constitutional amendment bill to reserve one-third of seats in the Lok Sabha and state assemblies for women, reviving the concept of women's reservation pending for 27 years for want of consensus among parties.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)